broesie/Home-Assistant/Tutorials/Tasker/AutoVoice_Integration.md

 ## Setup Tasker:

-### Step 1: Create your configuration task
+### Step 1: Check your global variables

 See the file configuration, how to setup the global variables.
+This is explained here: https://github.com/broesie/Home-Assistant/blob/master/Tutorials/Tasker/Configuration.md

+### Step 2: Check your Task to control your devices
+In previous tutorials, was explained how to create seperate tasks to control your devices in Tasker.
+Be sure that you have created such tasks.
+It is explained here: https://github.com/broesie/Home-Assistant/blob/master/Tutorials/Tasker/Control_Hass_Devices.md

-### Step 2: Configure your autovoice plugin:
+### Step 3: Configure your autovoice plugin:

 - **Open de app: AutoVoice**
 - **Activate Google Now integration**, if you want integration with Google Now